kodecocodes/i9t/custom-segues/custom-segues.markdown

 }
 ```

 The `UIViewControllerTransitioningDelegate` protocol lets the segue vend presentation and dismissal animators for use in its transitions.
-Once you've created an animator, you will return here to implement the method that returns it [TODO: FPE: "...to implement the method that returns it"...can you please clarify that???
-What's "it"?].
+Later, you'll implement a protocol method in this extension that returns the custom animator you're going to build in the next section.

-In the `ScaleSegue` class, override `perform()` as follows:
+For now, in the `ScaleSegue` class, override `perform()` as follows:

 ```swift
 override func perform() {